maroba/findiff/README.md

 * Calculate raw finite difference coefficients for any order and accuracy for uniform and non-uniform grids
 * _New in version 0.7:_ Generate matrix representations of arbitrary linear differential operators
 * _New in version 0.8:_ Solve partial differential equations with Dirichlet or Neumann boundary conditions
+* _New in version 0.9:_ Generate differential operators for generic stencils

 ## Installation